Aidan Bellenger: Early life and education

-In 1975, he took up an appointment as an assistant schoolmaster at St Mary's School, Cambridge, a high school for girls, where he taught until 1978.
+In 1975, Bellenger took up an appointment as an assistant schoolmaster at St Mary's School, Cambridge, a high school for girls, where he taught until 1978.
 In that year he was the University Lightfoot Scholar and graduated Ph.D. from Cambridge with a dissertation on refugees in the French Revolution.

 Career

 Bellenger taught history at Downside School as a lay master between 1978 and 1982, and made solemn vows in 1986.
-He was ordained in 1988, and in 1991 the Abbot appointed him as headmaster of the school.
+He was ordained in 1988, and in 1991 the Abbot appointed him as headmaster of the school, to succeed Dom Philip Jebb.
 He continued in that post until 1995, when he became parish priest of Little Malvern, Worcestershire.
 In 1999, he was appointed as parish priest of Stratton-on-the-Fosse (where Downside is) and also joined the board of governors of the school.
 From 2001 to 2006 he served as prior to Abbot Richard Yeo, then was himself Abbot from 2006 to 2014, while also continuing as parish priest of Stratton-on-the-Fosse until 2014.

 In 2010, as Abbot of Downside, Bellenger said of the abbey:

 The main ways in which the monks of the Downside community work to spread the Gospel are through the witness of our life and our prayer, through education, especially in the school which we run, and through serving in the parishes which have been entrusted to our care...
 We monks are trying to listen to what God is saying to us.
 We have found that our monastery is a place where many people come to pray, and where they also try to listen to God's voice and get to know and love him better.

 Bellenger was monastic editor of The Downside Review for the year 2017–2018, and in 2018 The Tablet published an article by him on Buckfast Abbey.

 A Senior Research Associate of St Edmund's College, Cambridge, Bellenger is a member of the Faculty of History, a Fellow of the Royal Society of Arts, the Society of Antiquaries, the Royal Historical Society, and the Higher Education Academy.